 This myth is also a bust, although some new rugs are now made with natural dyes, only a small percentage of new rugs are made with natural plant dyes.
 Many people have learned about natural dyes in new rugs and assumed they are all made that way.

 This myth is misinformation promoted in the rug trade.
-Tea is sometimes used but are always mixed with other ingredients to have a permanent color on the rug.
+Tea is sometimes used but is always mixed with other ingredients to have a permanent color on the rug.

 Oriental rugs are always about handmade.
 When natural dyes and handspun wool are used, Oriental rugs today are made like thousands of years ago.